 The respective Board Committee Charters also require the Committees to evaluate their performance and composition at least annually to determine whether they are functioning effectively by reference to current best practice.
 This evaluation is presented to the Board for review.

-A Performance Evaluation was held in relation to the Board, the Chairman, individual Directors and key governance processes in relation to FY21.
+A Performance Evaluation was held in relation to the Board, the Board's Committees, the Chairman, individual Directors and key governance processes in relation to FY22.